 They cover all aspects of preparing wills and dealing with a person's assets after they have died.

-Our experienced solicitors are experts at dealing with inheritance disputes effectively and efficiently.
+The experienced solicitors we work with are experts at dealing with inheritance disputes effectively and efficiently.

 They are committed to securing the best possible outcome for you, while providing friendly support every step of the way.

 Personal Dedicated Solicitors

 You will be allocated your own expert solicitor in England & Wales who will be there for you every step of the way.

 An example of a successful claim involved siblings who were left orphaned when their father died, their mother having passed away some years earlier.
 The father left his estate in its entirety the older sibling, cutting the younger from his will entirely without explanation.

 In the last year of his life, the father asked the younger sibling, who was single and had no dependents, to move back into the family home so the father would not have to move into sheltered accommodation.
-The younger sibling took a lower paying job closer to home and did as their father requested, reducing their financial independence in the process.
+The younger sibling took a lower paying job closer to home and did as their father requested, reducing his own financial independence in the process.
 They successfully contested the will on the premise that their father had promised their financial and career sacrifice would be recognised in the distribution of assets when he passed away.
 The dispute was resolved through careful mediation which ensured the younger sibling received appropriate recognition without damaging the siblings’ relationship.